 Michaela Kalowski (Australian)

 Michaela Kalowski is an interviewer and facilitator.
-She has conducted radio interviews for ABC RN's The Music Show and Big Ideas and has presented programs on ABC RN and Local Radio.
+She has conducted radio interviews for ABC RN's The Music Show and Big Ideas, for ABC Classic FM and has presented programs on ABC RN and Local Radio.
 She's interviewed writers and thinkers from the worlds of arts, science and politics.
-Highlight interviews include Amos Oz, Tom Keneally, Daniel Mendelsohn, Anthony Horowitz, Charlotte Wood, and Laura Marling.
+Highlight interviews include Amos Oz, Tom Keneally, Daniel Mendelsohn, Anthony Horowitz, Turia Pitt, Charlotte Wood, and Laura Marling.